bjuppa/sail-issue-112/README.md

-# Problem with parallel testing with Sail and database user other than `root`
+# Reproduction of problem with parallel testing with Sail when database user is other than `root`

 See discussion at https://github.com/laravel/sail/issues/112